-Paul Pelosi attack: Police officer says he saw it happen
+Paul Pelosi attack: Man told cops of ‘evil’ in Washington

-SAN FRANCISCO (AP) — A San Francisco police officer testified Wednesday that he witnessed a man attack the husband of U.S. House Speaker Nancy Pelosi with a hammer inside the couple’s home.
+SAN FRANCISCO (AP) — The man who allegedly attacked the husband of U.S. House Speaker Nancy Pelosi said there was “evil in Washington” and he didn’t plan to target Paul Pelosi, a San Francisco police sergeant testified Wednesday.

 The suspect, David DePape, broke into the Pelosis’ San Francisco home on Oct.
 28, seeking to kidnap the speaker — who was out of town — and instead beat her 82-year-old husband, Paul Pelosi, with a hammer, authorities said.
 The violence sent shockwaves through the political world.